-We continued on south to Page Springs Campground and settled in for a pleasantly dry evening spent listening to what I think was a Common Poorwill calling.
-Let me know if I'm wrong:
+We continued on south to Page Springs Campground and settled in for a pleasantly dry evening spent listening to a Common Poorwill calling.

 In the morning a magpie was strolling around the grass near our tent, plucking juicy worms from the ground.

 After making coffee and packing up we checked out P Ranch and Frenchglen before heading back to HQ.